 Why Don’t Students Read Emails?02/05/19

-Commencement offices express the same frustrations.
-Emails they send to students and parents with important information they need for a smooth graduation, go unread.
+Commencement and first-year experience offices express the same frustrations.
+Emails they send to students and parents with important information and resources they need, go unread.
 So, why don’t students or their parents read these emails?!

 We decided to do some research into why and here is what we discovered.

 98% of people use multiple devices throughout the day.
 Shifting between devices changes how people read and process information.
 So students might quickly check email on their computer and plan to come back to it later on their phone.
 Sometimes they do, sometimes they don’t.
 When they do shift to smaller phone screens, it is more difficult to read content, especially long content.